mckenzielee/Qi-Docs/docs/Introducing_Qi.rst

 Samples
 ------------

-The best way to get started with Sds is to run one or more of the code samples.
-Code samples are provided in a number of different programming languages to illustrate how to easily and effectively interact with Sds.
+The best way to get started with SDS is to run one or more of the code samples.
+Code samples are provided in a number of different programming languages to illustrate how to easily and effectively interact with SDS.
 The code samples can be found in the Qi-Samples repository on GitHub.
 Obtain Qi REST API access keys from https://cloud.osisoft.com before running the sample code.

 Each sample includes a readme file which describes the steps required to run the sample and a brief description